openforcefield/open-forcefield-tools/README.md

 A [roadmap of physical properties to be implemented](https://github.com/open-forcefield-group/open-forcefield-tools/wiki/Physical-Properties-for-Calculation) is available.
 Please raise an issue if your physical property of interest is not listed!

-Each `PhysicalProperty` has several properties:
-* `.thermodynamic_state` - the `ThermodynamicState (including `Composition` object and `phase`)
-* `.value` - the unit-bearing measurement value
-* `.uncertainty` - the standard uncertainty of the measurement
-* `.measurement_method` - the method used for the measurement
-* `.reference` - the literature reference (if present) for the measurement
-* `.DOI` - the literature reference DOI (if available) for the measurement

-The value, uncertainty, reference, and DOI do not necessarily need to be defined for a dataset in order for property calculations to be performed.

 ### Physical property datasets